How far can a mother’s determination go?

 MANILA, Philippines – Trinidad de Vera used to juggle various odd jobs just to support her four children.

-She also worked at Swift Foods, delivering hotdogs and ham.
+Using her husband’s old Asian utility vehicle (AUV), she worked as a hauler at a food manufacturing company, delivering hotdogs and ham.
 At midnight, she’d arrive at the plant in Pasig, where the meat was ready for distribution to markets and groceries.
 Her children often took turns accompanying her on these trips.

-Bote dyaryo was another source of income.
-The whole family would go around the neighborhood looking for old and used tires, batteries, bottles, and newspapers.
+Bote dyaryo therefore became another source of income.
+On weekends, the whole family would go around the neighborhood looking for old and used tires, batteries, bottles, and newspapers to sell.

 The struggle beyond survival

 Why did Trinidad have to work twice as hard as other mothers?

 She is a widow.
 When her husband died years ago, Trinidad was jobless and deep in debt, with no means to make financial recovery a lot easier.

 She was left to support four kids on her own, the youngest of which was only 7 years old at the time.
 Her eldest was a college freshman.

 Her husband, a navy captain, had been the sole breadwinner of the family.
 Throughout their entire married life, he did not want his wife to work.